preethamks2016/FetchRewardsTest/README.md

 MILLER COORS: 0,
 DANNON: -200
 ```
-We then deduct the negative points from the positive points.
+We then deduct the negative points from the positive points starting from oldest positive transaction first.
 In this case for Dannon we subtract 200 from his oldest points of 300 resulting in 100.
 ```
- DANNON: 300, 1000 -> DANNON: 100, 1000
+ DANNON: {300, 1000} -> DANNON: {100, 1000}
 ```
 A final sorted list of transaction is generated
 ```